 The very low testosterone together with low FSH and LH are consistent with hypogonal hypogonadism due to pituitary disease.

 The low IGF-1 would be consistent with growth hormone deficiency, but this is difficult to be certain of without dynamic testing.
-It makes acromegaly not likely.
+It makes acromegaly unlikely.

 The normal range prolactin suggests that a pituitary tumour, if present, is not a prolactinoma (this is important as prolactinomas can respond medical therapy such as with the dopamine agonist cabergoline)